Supplier Diversity and Certification

 It’s important for small businesses to understand that certification is just the beginning – women and minority entrpeneurs must combine their certification with smart, innovative strategies to market themselves and enhance their skills in order to be competitive.

-Contact Patricia Bucek, VP of Chamber Operations, at 717.232.4099 to be connected with with executives and business owners who have successfully navigated the supplier diversity waters.
+Contact the Chamber & CREDC at (717) 232-4099 to be connected with with executives and business owners who have successfully navigated the supplier diversity waters.